Skip to main content

-Installing solar panels in Ireland is a straightforward process when you use an SEAI-registered installer.
-Most residential installations are completed in 1–2 days, and the SEAI grant process is handled largely by your installer.
-Here's everything you need to know — from getting quotes to cleaning your panels.
+Solar installation for your home in Ireland is a straightforward process when you use an SEAI-registered installer.
+Installing PV panels on a typical residential roof takes just 1–2 days, and the SEAI grant process is handled largely by your installer.
+Here's everything you need to know about solar panels installation, from getting quotes to cleaning your panels.

 1–2 Day Install